Faculty by Research Specialization

 - Mail Stop Humanities Academic Services

-- Faculty Areas of Expertise The Philippines, Southeast Asian Studies, History of Science, Colonialism, Science Studies
+- Faculty Areas of Expertise The Philippines, Southeast Asian Studies, History of Science, Colonialism, Science Studies, Community-based Research

 Summary of Expertise

-Philippine history, science and technology studies, Southeast Asian studies, history of plant sciences
+Philippine history, science and technology studies, Southeast Asian studies, history of plant sciences, agrarian migration

 Research Interests

-Modern and contemporary Philippines, plant studies, comparative Spanish and U.S. colonialisms, weaving and textile technologies, agricultural history, agricultural practice, farmworker migration, botanical nomenclature, scientific labor, environmental history, postcolonial STS, vernacular studies
+Modern and contemporary Philippines, plant studies, comparative Spanish and U.S. colonialisms, weaving and textile technologies, agricultural history, agricultural practice, farmworker migration, botanical nomenclature, scientific labor, environmental history, postcolonial STS

 Biography, Education and Training

-I am interested broadly in the politics of plant life and floral world-making in modern histories of the Philippines and Southeast Asia.
-My first book project, tentatively titled Sovereign Vernaculars: [Un]making Botany in the Colonial Philippines (under contract with Duke University Press), expands the "vernacular" in the history of colonial botany and examines ongoing epistemological tensions during the science's internationalist acceleration.
+I am interested broadly in the politics of botanical life and plant worldmaking in modern histories of the Philippines and Southeast Asia.
+My first book, titled Unmaking Botany: Science and Vernacular Knowledge in the Colonial Philippines (Duke University Press, March 2025), expands the "vernacular" in the history of colonial botany and examines practical and epistemological tensions in the Philippines during the science's internationalist acceleration.

-My next project, one drawing on oral histories tentatively titled The Cold War Philippines in Five Plants, examines five plant species (e.g. the Tricyrtis imeldae, named after former First Lady Imelda Marcos) as lenses into the plant sciences in the Cold War Philippines and the neighboring decolonized states of Southeast Asia.
-I build on literature that has prioritized U.S. foreign policy, the Marcos dictatorship, and civil unrest to contend that plants—and the scientists behind their study—were also instrumental to the political maneuvering of the era.
+My next project, one drawing on oral histories tentatively titled A World in a Plant, examines five plant species (e.g. the Tricyrtis imeldae, named after former First Lady Imelda Marcos) as lenses into the plant sciences in the Cold War Philippines and the neighboring decolonized states of Southeast Asia.
+I build on literature that has prioritized foreign policy, dictatorship, party politics, and civil unrest to contend that plants—and the scientists behind their study—were also instrumental to regional decolonization and notions of a Southeast Asian science.

-I welcome practice-oriented fieldwork that can expand and challenge the historical questions I bring to my scholarship.
-To that end, I pursue interdisciplinary collaborations with scholars in the United States and abroad.
+I welcome practice-oriented fieldwork and community-engaged research that can expand and challenge the historical questions I bring to my scholarship.
 Previous collaborations have led to field research among northern Philippine textile weaving and dyeing communities, herbarium plant collecting, and a digital exhibit with UK-based artist Liz Orton called "The Herbarium of Endangerment."
-Presently, I am working with The Tobera Project, a team of UCSC colleagues, and community researchers on Watsonville is in the Heart, a campus-community initiative to preserve stories of the first generation of Filipino farmworkers in Watsonville and in the greater Pajaro Valley, CA.
+Presently, I am working with The Tobera Project, a team of UCSC colleagues, and community researchers on Watsonville is in the Heart (WIITH), a campus-community initiative to preserve stories of the first generation of Filipino farmworkers in Watsonville and in the greater Pajaro Valley, CA. In the coming years, WIITH seeks to return to the Philippines to reconnect with families based in Pangasinan and the broader Ilocos region with ties to early twentieth-century U.S. migration.

 Ph.D.
 South & Southeast Asian Studies, University of California, Berkeley